Non-Hermitian Floquet Topological Matter -- A Review: Non-Hermitian Floquet phases of matter

 \subsubsection{First-order topological phase}

 We start with the characterization of 1D non-Hermitian Floquet topological insulators.
-One typical model that incorporates their rich topological properties is given by a periodically quenched dimerized tight-binding lattice, whose time-dependent Hamiltonian reads \cite{ZhouNHFTP01}
+One typical model that incorporates their rich topological properties is the following periodically quenched dimerized tight-binding lattice, whose time-dependent Hamiltonian reads \cite{ZhouNHFTP01}

 where